peacechen/react-image-file-resizer/README.md

 [![Build Status](https://travis-ci.org/onurzorluer/react-image-file-resizer.svg?branch=master)](https://travis-ci.org/onurzorluer/react-image-file-resizer.svg?branch=master) [![npm version](https://badge.fury.io/js/react-image-file-resizer.svg)](https://badge.fury.io/js/react-image-file-resizer)

-`react-image-file-resizer` is a react module that resizes images in the browser.
+`@peacechen/react-image-file-resizer` is a react module that resizes images in the browser.

 - You can change image's width, height, format, rotation and quality.
 - It returns resized image's new base64 URI, Blob, or File.
 The URI can be used as the source of an `<Image>` component.